ErikPolzin/udp-chat/README.md

         1. Create a python virtual enviroment
 -----------------------------------------------------------------

-1. Run "make venv" to create the virtual enviroment.
+1. Run "python3 -m venv venv" to create the virtual enviroment.
 2. Run "source venv/bin/activate" to activate the virtual enviroment.

-or

-1. Run "pip install -e ."
+3. Run "pip install -e ." to install dependencies to the virtual environment

 -----------------------------------------------------------------
         2. Starting the server